-Grant Park's primary equity exposure is due to equity price risk in the G-7 countries, as well as other jurisdictions, including Australia, the Eurozone, Hong Kong, Malaysia, Mexico, Poland, Singapore, South Africa, Sweden, Taiwan, Thailand and Turkey.
+Grant Park's primary equity exposure is due to equity price risk in G-7 countries, as well as other jurisdictions, including Australia, the Eurozone, Hong Kong, Malaysia, Mexico, Poland, Singapore, South Africa, Sweden, Taiwan, Thailand and Turkey.
 The stock index futures contracts currently traded by Grant Park are futures on broadly-based indices and on narrow-based stock index or single-stock futures contracts.
-As of December 31, 2017, Grant Park was predominantly long equities in Australia, the Eurozone, Hong Kong, Japan, Malaysia, Poland, Singapore, Taiwan, Thailand, Turkey, Sweden, the U.K., the U.S., Canada and South Africa.
+As of December 31, 2018, Grant Park was predominantly long equities in Australia, the Eurozone, Japan, Sweden, the U.K. and Canada and short equities in the U.S., Hong Kong, Malaysia, Singapore, South Africa, Taiwan and Turkey.